 Again when it comes to solving gun crimes in this country there are no easy answers.
 You can’t take the guns away from responsible citizens until you do something about all the illegal guns that are out there.
 Solve that problem and you probably have a Nobel prize on your way.

-FAME/INFAMY: Another thing I noticed in the past couple of days were people saying that Adam Lanza’s name should never be published as it gives them the fame or infamy that they were looking for.
+FAME/INFAMY: Another thing I noticed in the past couple of days was people saying that Adam Lanza’s name should never be published as it gives them the fame or infamy that they were looking for.
 I wholeheartedly disagree with this.
 I think that history’s most vile monsters should never be forgotten.
-In my opinion it’s similar to those who forget the past are doomed to repeat it.
+In my opinion, it’s similar to those who forget the past are doomed to repeat it.

-Also let’s look at this realistically.
-Prior to Friday in my opinion there were four major school shootings in what I call the modern era.
+Also, let’s look at this realistically.
+Prior to Friday, in my opinion, there were four major school shootings in what I call the modern era.
 There was Columbine, Red Lake, NIU, and Virginia Tech.
-If you went up to the average person on the street not only would I doubt that they would be able to tell you who the shooters were in those instances most of them probably couldn’t even tell you that there we’re shootings at Red Lake or NIU.
+If you went up to the average person on the street not only would I doubt that they would be able to tell you who the shooters were in those instances most of them probably couldn’t even tell you that there were shootings at Red Lake or NIU.
 Most people only know the names of the most infamous of criminals.
-They remember names like Lee Harvey Oswald, Jeffrey Dahmer, Ted Bundy, Timothy McVeigh, Charles, Manson, Osama Bin Laden and the like.
+They remember names like Lee Harvey Oswald, Jeffrey Dahmer, Ted Bundy, Timothy McVeigh, Charles, Manson, Osama Bin Laden, and the like.
 I doubt most anyone could name Jeff Weise or Stephen Kazmierczak.
-For most of these shooters their ‘fame’ is fleeting at best.
+For most of these shooters, their ‘fame’ is fleeting at best.
 Even if Adam Lanza did want fame there’s not a lot he can do with it from hell.

-MISINFORMATION: Nobody should be really surprised about this one.
+MISINFORMATION: Nobody should be really surprised by this one.
 We live in a society where we need information now regardless of whether or not it’s correct.
 Somebody on Twitter said that they have never seen the media act so irresponsibly in a time of tragedy before.
 I replied back to them, I have, it was 13 years ago.
-How much misinformation was reported at the time of Columbine that still persist as pervasive myths today.
+How much misinformation was reported at the time of Columbine that still persist as pervasive myths today?
 In that time the national media really hasn’t learned anything and I doubt they ever will.
 Journalism in its myriad forms is not about reporting the truth anymore, it’s about being first and getting as many eyeballs as possible on their particular outlet.

 It also didn’t help that a lot of people on social media wouldn’t wait for any kind of verification before repeating it ad nauseam on their respective profiles.
 How many times was Ryan Lanza’s Facebook passed around before it was confirmed that his brother was the shooter?
 We weren’t exactly helping ourselves with that one.